beheerderdag/irods-perf-test/README.md

 This is a collection of scripts and procedures for running various iRODS commands (such as iput, iquest) and recording the timing information.
 The goal is to understand how iRODs is performing in various cases.
 I also provide some queries and configuration information regarding postgres.

 ## Getting Started
-The scripts here will create the test files and run the irods operations.
-I also describe the operations in detail so one can run them without the scripts as well.
+I have provided some scripts and also raw test data based on my run.
+The basic idea is create lots of small files and run various operations.

 ### Prerequisites
 * Working irods installation.
 * Enough disk space (this depends on how many files and how many tests you want to run).
 * Have enough knowledge about the hardware, OS, and database settings.
 * To better organize and manage the test create a new collection and user.
 I also disbaled any replication and compound resource settings to keep the structure simple.

 ## Running the iput tests